6 of the best courses never to host The Open

 Portstewart Golf Club

-Golfers travelling to Ireland are time and again blown away by the sheer quality of the golf courses on offer.
-Yet in the 147-year history of the venerated tournament, only one edition of the event has ever been staged outside of Scotland and England.
+Golfers traveling to Ireland are time and again blown away by the sheer quality of the golf courses on offer.
+Yet of the 149 total tournaments, only one edition of the event has ever been staged outside of Scotland and England.

-There is a selection of exceptional layouts in Ireland that would be more than worthy than hosting a major.
+There is a selection of exceptional layouts in Ireland that would be more than worthy of hosting a major.
 Few, however, can match the quality and drama of Portstewart.

 Nestled amid mighty dunes and with panoramic views of the Atlantic mouth of Lough Foyle, the layout features one of the most spectacular front nines on the planet.